ezou626/mcrconserver/backend/README.md

 Web admin UI for managing MC servers

-HTTPS should be provided by a reverse proxy like Nginx or Apache mod_proxy To use the UI only (not the API), SSH tunnelling is also ok.
+HTTPS should be provided by a reverse proxy like Nginx or Apache mod_proxy, or you can modify the code to provide the SSL certs to uvicorn To use the UI only (not the API), SSH tunnelling is also ok.

 ## Run